Austinkuria/attendance-system/documentation.md

 - Google Docs: Shared documentation and planning
 - Google Meet: Virtual meetings and pair programming sessions

-The implementation follows the architecture outlined in the methodology document, focusing on security, offline capability, and responsive design.
-The system leverages Progressive Web Application (PWA) technologies to provide a native-like experience while ensuring accessibility across devices and network conditions.
+The implementation followed the architecture outlined in the methodology document, focusing on security, offline capability, and responsive design.
+The system leveraged Progressive Web Application (PWA) technologies to provide a native-like experience while ensuring accessibility across devices and network conditions.
 The development approach prioritized modularity, code reusability, and adherence to best practices for maintainability and future expansion.

 System Screenshots